leontoeides/indicium/README.md

 ```
 ## Implementing Indexable

-To begin we must make our struct indexable.
+To begin, we must make our struct indexable.
 We do this by implementing the
-`Indexable` trait for our `struct`:
+`Indexable` trait for our `struct`.
+The idea is to return a `String` for every
+field that we would like to be indexed.
+Example:

 ```rust
 use indicium::simple::Indexable;